karinasjdennis/SustainableSoftwareEngineering/README.md

-# 🌿 Sustainable Software Engineering
+# 🌿 Guidelines for Developing Energy Efficient and Sustainable Software

 Welcome!
 This repository contains the industry best practices and guidelines regarding sustainable technology.
 There are a variety of books, websites, videos and courses dedicated to help you learn about sustainable technology and keep up to date with the latest advances.